Mesothelioma Symptoms

 Pleural Mesothelioma Symptoms

-Other pleural mesothelioma symptoms can include:
+Other symptoms of pleural mesothelioma include:

 • Difficulty swallowing